18F/dns/terraform/bootstrap/README.md

 3. Some wildcard resources are necessary for the CI/CD pipeline functionality
 4. Log buckets don't need cross-region replication as they're not critical

+### Log Bucket Considerations

+We've made specific security decisions regarding log buckets:

+- **Log-of-logs bucket**:
+  - Doesn't have its own access logging to avoid circular dependencies
+  - Doesn't need event notifications as these are tertiary logs
+  - Doesn't need cross-region replication as log data is less critical than state files

+- **Replica buckets in disaster recovery region**:
+  - Don't need cross-region replication as they are already replicas
+  - Log buckets for replicas don't need further access logging

+These decisions balance security needs with practical implementation considerations while maintaining a strong security posture for the primary state files.

 ## Example IAM Policy

 ```hcl